aldrinbrillante/chat-bot/README.md

 CREDIT RECOGNITION:

-Recognition for assistance goes to Traversy Media (@TraversyMedia) on Youtube for helping me learn the package imports for a speech_recognition chat-bot.
+Recognition for several code and function assistance goes to **Traversy Media** (@TraversyMedia) on Youtube for helping me learn the package imports for a speech_recognition chat-bot.
 My record_audio() and my renamed jarvis / friday() are his code via Youtube, as well as inputting the search an dlocation variable.
 It was through his explanation that I was able to understand the functionality of speech_recognition, pyaudio, dattime to implement and use it for this project.
 Thank you so much, Traversy Media!!! #lifesavah

 __________________________________________________________________________________________